orgua/shepherd_v2_planning/10_concept_testbed.rst

     - unix-nodes should host fusion-inventory (to scan for vulnerabilities)
     - hardware > 150 € needs to be in inventory (sticker & database listing)
     - vServer gets monitored / managed with Centreon
+        - for access from outside (internet) the server needs a security-concept
     - passwords and access-data should be managed with "TeamPass" -> password manager for groups
 - cfaed floor-plan_